Simula-COMPLEX/EsOCL/README.md

 =====

-Evolutionary Solver for OCL (EsOCL) is a practical and scalable search-based constraint solver for the Object Constraint Language (OCL) that provides a solution for various model-driven engineering problems such as test data generation for Model-based Testing (MBT), configuration for product lines, and model-transformation testing.
+Evolutionary Solver for OCL (EsOCL) is a practical and scalable search-based constraint solver for the Object Constraint Language (OCL) that provides a stringSolution for various model-driven engineering problems such as test data generation for Model-based Testing (MBT), configuration for product lines, and model-transformation testing.
 EsOCL is developed in Java that interacts with an existing library, an OCL evaluator, called the Dresden OCL Software (DOS), which provides APIs to parse an d evaluate an OCL expression based on an object model.
 Our tool only requires